 Who’s ready for the long weekend??
 I know I am!
 And to get things started, here’s a fun and colorful makeup tutorial you might like to try.
 This look is inspired by a recent editorial shoot I worked on with Perfect Wedding Magazine called “Rosegold”.
 This is a much more tamed down version of the look I created for the shoot, using Paul and Joe Beaute!

 When I was first introduced to this product line, I wasn’t convinced it was going to be a product I would use.
 The packaging was very artistic and fun and it seemed like a cute novelty product.
 I finally decided to test things out and was so impressed, I knew I had to feature it in my tutorial.
-And I have to tell you…these products are awesome!
+And I have to tell you

 This look is very soft and can be played up by adding eyeliner, false lashes and brighter lip.

 Step 1: Start with a clean and moisturized face.

 I started with a clean face and Mereadesso All-in-One Moisturizer.